 Our mission is to collect, preserve, and make accessible to the public the plywood murals that emerged following the Minneapolis Uprising of 2020.
 This will ensure that the story of these historic events that occurred are told by the voices of the Black community who experienced them.
 Our work is meant to honor the original purpose of the murals, which were a means of protest and memorializing this time and place in history.
 We will

 The art made in 2020 is now a part of history.
 Like any artifact, it must be preserved and remembered.

 PRESERVING THE ART COLLECTED

-As with other works of art these pieces are priceless and should be treated as such.
-We are archiving them to ensure that they will remain visible in a virtual archive long after they expire.
+As with other works of art, these pieces are priceless and should be treated as such.
+We are archiving them to ensure that they will remain visible in a virtual database long after they expire.

-We would not have this art if not for the bravery and creativity of the artists who created them.
+If not for the bravery and creativity of the artists who created them, we would not have this art.
 We want to continue to create spaces for Black artists to express themselves and tell their stories.